orstewar/ist346-content/labs/A.md

 ### Where are the labs?

-The git respository has each lab in its own folder.
+The git repository has each lab in its own folder.
 For example this is `Lab A` and so the corresponding lab folder is `lab-A`.

 1. To see all the lab folders, type: `dir`
 1. To change the working directory into one of the lab folders, type `cd lab-*N*` where N is the lab you wish to access.
 For example to change the working directory to this lab, the command would be: `cd lab-A`.
 Type this now: `cd lab-A`